ewanhowell5195/PackUploader/README.md

 5. Run `npm i` to install all required dependencies

 ## Authentication
-This file stores your authentication tokens and cookies, allowing the program to interact with the websites on your behalf.
+The `auth.json` file stores your authentication tokens and cookies, allowing the program to interact with the websites on your behalf.

 Cookies must be provided in the format:
 ```